mafintosh/pbs/README.md

 ## Decoding

-Similar to encoding you can use pbs to decode a protobuf message
+Similar to encoding you can use pbs to decode a protobuf message.

-The decoder stream also exposes the properties as methods but instead of passing a value you pass a function that is called then that property is found in the stream
+The decoder stream also exposes the properties as methods, but instead of passing a value you pass a function that is called then that property is found in the stream.

 ``` js
 decoder.someProperty(fn)